Melelery/c-binance-futures-quant/README_EN.md

 my high-frequency live
 [C Quant club] (http://c-quant.club/#/CQuant)

-Receive funds, $10,000 to $300,000, expected annualisation 100% ~ 150%, 5.5 cents, monthly settlement, need to pay to my account, provide data webpage, please contact melelery if interested.
+Receive funds, 20,000 U.S. dollars to 500,000 U.S. dollars, the estimated annualized 100% ~ 150%, 5 5 points, loss is responsible for, the maximum retracement of 30%, at least six months of the signing, the end of the month, the need to call my account, to provide data web page, interested in contacting the WeChat melelery

 # Advantage